madda-conte/madda-conte.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in Economics at CREST & Institut Polytechnique de Paris under the supervision of Benoit Schmutz and Isabelle Mejean
+I am a PhD candidate in Economics at CREST & Institut Polytechnique de Paris under the supervision of <a href='https://sites.google.com/site/benoitschmutz/'>Benoit Schmutz</a> and <a href='http://www.isabellemejean.com/'>Isabelle Mejean</a>

-My research topics are economic geography, labor, migration and urban economics
+My research topics are economic **geography, labor, migration** and **urban economics**